Ernest Ouandié: Guerrilla fighter

-while the government used the fear of the rebel forces to justify increasing the security forces occupying the Bamiléké towns and villages.
+while the government used fear of the rebel forces to justify increasing the security forces occupying the Bamiléké towns and villages.

 The guerrillas lived a hunted life and were often short of food.

 A surviving member of the rebel force said that they did not do much fighting except in the kitchen.

 Capture and execution

 Albert Ndongmo, also a Bamiléké, was made Bishop of Nkongsamba in 1964 in a diocese contained within the zone of guerrilla operations.

 By Ndongmo's account, in 1965 President Ahmadou Ahidjo asked him to try to mediate with Ouandié to try to end the fighting.

 In the following years Ndongmo had a series of meetings with the rebels.

 In 1970 Ouandié called for help, and Ndongmo picked him up in his car and took him to his own house, where he let him stay for several nights.